Setting the Scene: Lurking PE Risk

 - Some double tax treaties include the concept of PE services, which can be created when a company in one country offers services in another country

-To fully assess your PE indicators, you’ll need to break down global operations by region and unpick the intricacies of how each country defines what counts as a permanent establishment.
+To fully assess your permanent establishment indicators, you’ll need to break down global operations by region and unpick the intricacies of how each country defines what counts as a permanent establishment.

 Have fun with that!
 If it doesn’t sound like fun, Playroll can help by… actually, better to read on in case you do want to go it alone.
 The spoilers are at the end.